siara-cc/esp_arduino_sqlite3_lib/README.md

 The SS Pin is D8 on the Micro SD Shield for WeMos D1 mini.
 It can be changed accordingly.

 Please see the examples for full illustration of usage for the two file systems.
+The database need to be copied to the Micro SD card root folder before the SD example can be used.

 ## Dependencies
 The SdFat library is required for accessing MicroSD card.
 This library can be donwloaded from https://github.com/greiman/SdFat.